oscarfonts/docker-geoserver/README.md

 ### Custom base path

 * On build time, set the GEOSERVER_PATH arg to change the geoserver base path.
 It defaults to `/geoserver`.
-* On run time, set the GEOSERVER_HEALTH_CHECK_URL to test for a valid (internal) URL that should respond HTTP 200 OK.
-It defaults to `http://localhost:8080/geoserver/ows`.

 ### Custom UID and GID